Nigamananda Paramahansa: On death

 Nigamananda said that one should remember that death is coming.
 Before working on good or evil deeds one should also remember that death is not far off.
 Contemplating death drives away the desire for sensual pleasure and evil thoughts and stops acts of injustice.
 Attachment to wealth and relations will then diminish.
 Earthly matters remain even after departure from this world.
 Only spiritual wealth remains as an asset to the individual.
-Those who have puffed with pride on account of their accomplishments will submit to the God of death meekly when that hour comes.
+Those who have puffed with pride on account of their accomplishments will submit to the God of death when that hour comes.
 Drunk with pride, some persons ill-treat their brethren.
-They will be left in the deserted crematory ground with the beasts and birds joyously waiting to feast upon their flesh.
+They will be left in the deserted crematory ground with the beasts and birds waiting to feast upon their flesh.
 Thinking of this will drive evil thoughts from the mind.

 Yoga

-Nigamananda wrote a great deal on Yoga.
+Nigamananda wrote a great deal on yoga.
 His theories and techniques can be found in his book "Yogi Guru".
 Samples: